Escaping Local Optima in the Waddington Landscape: A Two-Stage TRPO-PPO Approach for Single-Cell Perturbation Analysis: Introduction

-In the context of single-cell biology, RL offers several unique advantages.
-First, it provides a principled mechanism for exploring perturbation spaces that are combinatorial and intractable with brute-force experimentation.
-Instead of exhaustively testing all possible single and combinatorial perturbations, RL framework can learn efficient exploration strategies to identify interventions most likely to induce desired cell fate transitions.
-Second, RL is inherently suited for modeling trajectories, making it a natural tool for approximating the Waddington landscape \cite{gilbert1991epigenetic} and capturing lineage-specific differentiation dynamics as shown in Figure \ref{fig:landscape}.
-Third, by framing perturbation analysis as a feedback-driven process, RL facilitates adaptive learning, where agents refine predictions as new single-cell data and perturbation experiments become available.
+In the era of single-cell biology, RL can provide a way for exploring perturbation spaces that are exhaustive and intractable.
+Instead of combinatorially using brute force to test all possible single and combinatorial perturbations, the RL framework can learn efficient exploration strategies to identify interventions most likely to induce desired cell fate transitions.
+Next, RL is well-suited for modeling trajectories, serving as a natural tool for approximating the Waddington landscape \cite{gilbert1991epigenetic} and capturing lineage-specific differentiation dynamics as shown in Figure \ref{fig:landscape}.
+Again, by framing perturbation analysis as a feedback-driven process, RL facilitates adaptive learning, where agents refine predictions as new single-cell data and perturbation experiments become available.
+To further enhance the performance of RL, there is a need to improve the existing policy optimization techniques in reinforcement learning to help the RL model escape local optima and converge to a good lineage or cell fate.

-The RL framework can leverage these advantages for single-cell perturbation analysis.
-Furthermore, we can use different modality integration (e.g., scRNA-seq, scATAC-seq, CITE-seq), regulatory network inference, or intervention policy optimization, while coordinating through shared objectives \cite{fu2025scrl}.
-To further enhance the performance of RL, there is the need to improve the existing policy optimization techniques in reinforcement learning to help RL model escape local optima and converge to a good lineage or cell fate.
-Cell reprogramming can be viewed as an optimization trajectory escaping a local optimum, driven by external perturbations (i.e., chemical, genetic, or environmental) that reshape the underlying potential landscape of gene regulation.
-Within the framework of the Waddington epigenetic landscape, each cell fate represents a local attractor basin stabilized by transcriptional and epigenetic feedback loops.
+Cell reprogramming can be interpreted as an optimization trajectory escaping a local optimum under external perturbations such as cytokine, genetic, or environmental.
+Genetic or cytokine perturbation can reshape the underlying Waddington landscape of gene regulation.
+In Waddington's epigenetic landscape, each cell fate represents a local attractor basin stabilized by transcriptional and epigenetic feedback loops.
 Transitions between these basins require mechanisms that promote exploration and controlled deviation from stability, analogous to optimization strategies in machine learning that prevent premature convergence.